NotTheDeveloper/Discord-Voice-Messages/README.md

 A deprecated method/class usually has a replacement mentioned in its documentation which should be switched to.
 <br>Deprecated functionality might or might not exist in the next minor release.
 (Hint: The minor version is the `MM` of `XX.MM.RR(-TT.ZZ)` in our version format)

-It is possible that some features are deprecated without replacement, in this case the functionality is no longer supported by either the Tixte4J structure due to fundamental changes or due to Tixte-API changes that cause it to be removed.
+It is possible that some features are deprecated without replacement, in this case the functionality is no longer supported by either the Tixte4J/JDA(-C) structure due to fundamental changes or due to Tixte-API/Discord-API changes that cause it to be removed.

 We highly recommend discontinuing usage of deprecated functionality and update by going through each minor release instead of jumping.
 <br>For instance, when updating from version `1.0.0-beta.1` to version `1.0.0-rc.2` you should do the following: